tmcclintock/FrisPy/README.md

 In order to run in animation mode you must first compile the C source code that does all the heavy lifting.
 From the home directory:

 cd src
 make
 cd ..

-This makes the shared library src/driver.so and takes you back to FrisPy/.
+This makes the shared library src/rk4.so and takes you back to FrisPy/.
-This requires gcc to be installed on your machine.
 Then, in order to actually run in animation mode:

 python FrisPy.py animation config_file

-The configuration file config_file contains the information that tells the program what initial conditions to start with, what coefficients to use in the calculation, and in the case where real data is provided it contains the actual trajectory to animate.
+The configuration file config_file contains the information

 In order to run in flight analysis mode, one would run: